What can my landlord do if I owe rent?

 There are a few different things your landlord can do if they think you have not paid all your rent.

-Your landlord can try to evict you if they say you owe rent.
+Your landlord can try to you if they say you owe rent.
 But they must follow certain steps first.

 Your landlord must first give you a Notice to End your Tenancy Early for Non-payment of Rent (Form N4) .
-This notice must include details about the amount of rent your landlord says you owe.
+This must include details about the amount of rent your landlord says you owe.
 It must also tell you the deadline to cancel the notice by paying the rent.

 You can cancel this notice by paying all the rent that you owe within 14 days after you get the notice.
 You must pay within 7 days if you rent by the day or week.
 Make sure the landlord gives you a receipt for your payment.